3+2 Program

 The doctoral dissertation for the PhD is expected to be a scholarly presentation of an original contribution to knowledge resulting from independent research.

-When the dissertation topic has been approved by the doctoral committee, it will notify the Graduate Student Services Office through submission of Student Progress Form II.
+When the dissertation topic has been approved by the doctoral committee, it will notify the Graduate Student Services Office through submission of Doctorate Form 2 – Advance to Candidacy.
 The candidate may then register for the dissertation research course (800) during the next registration period.

 A candidate should look to the chair of his or her doctoral committee for primary direction regarding research methods and the preparation of results.
 It is the joint responsibility of the chair and the student to see that all members of the committee are kept informed of the scope, plan, and progress of both the research and the dissertation.
 Guidelines for preparation of the dissertation can be obtained on the Graduate Division website.